SPUR-TECH/Any-And-All/README.md

 ## The My accounts link will drop down to show:
 - The user who is currently logged in.
-- The My profile link that takes the user to they're own profile page.
+- The My profile link that takes the user to their own profile page.
-- The My wish list link that takes the user to they're wish list page.
+- The My wish list link that takes the user to their wish list page.
 - The Sign out link that takes the user to the Sign out page.

 ![My Account dropdown](media/any-and-all-my-account-dropdown1.jpg)